marcorosenbaum/og-preview/README.md

 og-preview start -p 5173 --nospa
 ```

-This will generate a preview of all available Open Graph meta data and open it in a new browser tab.
+This will generate a preview of how the links of your website will appear when shared on social media platforms.

 ## Features